madalinignisca/workbench_moderation_extras/README.txt

 -------------

-Extends Workbench Moderation by adding email notifications to selected people when specific transitions ocure to content nodes.
+Extends Workbench Moderation by adding email notifications to selected people when specific transitions occur to content nodes.

 2. Requirements
 ----------------